Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Salmon and other oily fish are excellent sources of Omega-3, which can help towards a healthy heart.
 Omega-3 contributes to the normal function of the heart and maintains overall health and wellbeing.

-The salmon fishing season starts between February and April and ends at the end of September or October, depending on the fishing region.
+The salmon fishing season starts between February and April and ends at the end of September or October.
 That means that autumn is the perfect time to stock up your freezer with fresh and in season salmon.

 The British tomato season starts in June and runs all the way until October, making the start of autumn the perfect time to incorporate these juicy fruits into your diet.
 Not only are they delicious and nutritious, but they also contribute towards a healthy heart.